atn38/EMLtables/README.md

 # get_multilevel_element(corpus = emls, element_names = c("coverage", "geographicCoverage"), parse_function = parse_geocov)
 ```

-Since `geographicCoverage` is an element that can be used to describe any combination of datasets, entities, and attribute in EML, `get_multilevel_element` grabs all occurrences of the `geographicalCoverage` node at each level, then runs them through the `parse_geocov` function.
+`geographicCoverage` is an element that can be used to describe any combination of datasets, entities, and attributes in EML. `get_multilevel_element` grabs all occurrences of the `geographicalCoverage` node at each level, then runs them through the `parse_geocov` function, while preserving the context of where each occurrence was -- which dataset, which entity, which attribute.

 Ditto for `get_datasetlevel_element`, a very similar function but works only at the dataset level, since there are many EML elements unique to this level.

-It follows that a custom parse function can be written and passed to these adaptable functions, so that one can grab an EML element without a ready-made `get_` function.
+To grab an EML element without a ready-made `get_` function, just write a custom parse function and pass to these generic functions!

 ## Getting help